 - If the safety switch has been tripped, reset.
 If it trips again, unplug all appliances from all power points, reset the switch and re-plug each of the items one at a time to identify what is causing the problem.

 - Is there a power-outage in the area?

-- PLEASE NOTE: If an electrician is called out to the property and the issue is found to be a faulty, tenant supplied appliance, the tenant will be liable for the call out fee.
+- PLEASE NOTE: If an electrician is called out to the property and the issue is found to be a faulty, Renter supplied appliance, the Renter will be liable for the call out fee.

 - Has the power box tripped the safety switch or blown a fuse?